valaxin/castle/readme.md

 ```plaintext
 [//]: # ({"title": "Title", "creation": "01/01/1970", "summary": "Summary"})
 ```
+> [!NOTE]
+> I think maybe also having a tag break could work.
+> as then with css this can be hidden to the client...

 *post meta data is encapsulated in this comment syntax. as the first line in the document*

 3. Data from GitHub, GumRoad, <strike>Spotify</strike>, <strike>Twitch</strike>, and <strike>BlueSky</strike> are requested
 4. Generate rss/json feed data
 5. Provide all above data to front end via JSON
 6. Provide static site to `/dist` folder for public via webpack

 > [!NOTE]
 > *Code comments are scarce and sometimes nonsense, this is a personal project to learn and develop my own abilities.*